Amazon's second gen Echo Show looks sleeker, sounds much better

 Amazon also showcased cooking directions on the new Show.
 You can now receive video instruction while preparing Amazon Meal Kits, which are mail-order meal packages are available through the AmazonFresh online grocery storefront.
 Additionally, Amazon has partnered with the guided cooking app and meal subscription service SideChef.
 Using Echo Show devices, Alexa will be able to visually walk home cooks through SideChef's library of recipes while prepping packaged meals.

-You can pre-order the Amazon Echo Show second generation now, with a shipping date of October 11th.
+You can preorder the second-generation Amazon Echo Show now, with a shipping date of Oct.
+11.

 Amazon Echo event live blog: Catch all the latest news, pictures and updates from CNET.